patrickfinnigan/custom_yugioh_banlists_react/README.md

 ### To Dos

--Determine how to handle card entries that violate the cuurrent F/L threshholds (ex. cards that show up with a minPrice of more than $5 are still showing up on the Limited section of the list)
+- Determine how to handle card entries that violate the cuurrent F/L threshholds (ex. cards that show up with a minPrice of more than $5 are still showing up on the Limited section of the list)

 - Remove quotes from name entries like "Infernoble Arms - Durendal"